What is the Force Continuum?October 17th, 2022

-In the oral board exam, you are asked situational questions about how you would react.
-You are expected to react in a measured and proportionate manner.
+In the oral board exam, you will be asked situational, dynamic-style questions about how you would react in a specific context.
+You will be expected to react in a measured, proportionate, and responsible manner.

-It’s also worth noting that the level of response used may change based on changing circumstances.
 As the facts change, so too should your response.
 For example, it’s entirely possible that you may be forced into a level three response, only to find yourself scaling back to a level two response only minutes later.
 Again, it’s about knowing the situational facts and responding accordingly.
+Gather the evidence of the context, consider it – if time allows – and respond in a clear-headed, proportionate manner.

 You cannot react in an irrational and disproportionately aggressive manner if the situation does not warrant that response.